 In July of 2021, Google shared a helpful update with reminders about how to deal with links that might have a commercial nature, along with how they intend to minimize the impact of link spam on Google results:

 “Affiliate links on pages such as product reviews or shopping guides are a common way for blogs and publishers to monetize their traffic.
 In general, using affiliate links to monetize a website is fine.
-We ask sites participating in affiliate programs to qualify these links with rel=”sponsored”, regardless of whether these links were created manually or dynamically.
+We ask sites participating in affiliate programs to qualify these links with rel=” sponsored”, regardless of whether these links were created manually or dynamically.

-As a part of our ongoing effort to improve ranking for product-related searches and better reward high-quality content, when we find sites failing to qualify affiliate links appropriately, we may issue manual actions to prevent these links from affecting Search, and our systems might also take algorithmic actions.
+As a part of our ongoing effort to improve the ranking for product-related searches and better reward high-quality content, when we find sites failing to qualify affiliate links appropriately, we may issue manual actions to prevent these links from affecting Search, and our systems might also take algorithmic actions.
 Both manual and algorithmic actions may affect how we see a site in Search, so it’s good to avoid things that may cause actions, where possible.”

 In summary, these links should be qualified with rel=“sponsored”.